Posted on 21 March 2013.

-Posted in Fight Videos, Local MMA News, MMA NewsComments (0)
+Posted in Local MMA News, Upcoming EventsComments Off

 Tyler Kahihikolo (Wailuku Boxing Club) def Eben Kaneshiro (New Breed Oregon) via TKO strikes in rd 3